 Book your vacation through a deal site.
 Whether you're looking for an all-inclusive vacation package or simply a great deal on a hotel, check sites like Groupon.
 Groupon Getaways offers great deals on hotels, all-inclusive resorts, cruises and international vacation packages that include airfare!

 Use promo codes when renting a car.
-Most car rental companies offer a discount code for signing up for emails, or simply do an internet search for “Alamo car rental promo code” or “coupon code.”
+Most car rental companies offer a discount code for signing up for emails, or simply do a Google search for "Alamo car rental promo code" or "coupon code."

 Try car-sharing services.
 Not sure you'll need to rent a car?
 Try using services like Uber or Lyft instead of a taxi cab, or see if the city you're visiting has car share programs like Zipcar or Car2Go.
 If you've never used Uber before, use my promo code when you register the app on your phone and save $20 on your first ride: uberrebelchick.